ccabanero/template-express-graphql/README.md

 ````

 #### Query

-* A root query 'jumps into the object graph'.
 * The root query type provides us multiple access points to the object graph (e.g. start querying from user, start querying from company)
 * The root query lets us know how to query by providing:
 	*  the name of the field we can query
 	*  the input arguments required
-	*  the resolve function to navigate to another type
+	*  the resolve function used to navigate to another type

 Add to /schema/query.js ...